terris91/terris91/README.md

 - **Name**: Hoang
 - **From**: Vietnam
+- I was exposed to many malwares like stealers, grabbers, keyloggers, virus, ransomware, ... so I know how to handle a little bit
+- Low-level in Reverse Engineering, Malware Analysis
+- Improving knowledge in Website Vulnerabilities
 - I'm also an editor with a medium level of proficiency in **Photoshop**, **After Effects** and **Premiere Pro**
 - I’m currently learning **everything**
 - Reach me out at **versedev.store@proton.me**